 So, images are important.
 Right?

 You can even brighten up the dullest of 404 Not Found pages on your website by adding an image.
-Visitors will understand that you’ve given some thought to the possibility that they might end up there, which might encourage them to navigate to other pages, or search your site for what they were looking for, rather than just bouncing off to one of your conmpetitors…
+Visitors will understand that you’ve given some thought to the possibility that they might end up there, which might encourage them to navigate to other pages or search your site for what they were looking for, rather than just bouncing off to one of your competitors…

 What do images do for a blog post?

 For a start, images help to break up large text blocks.
 Unless for in-depth technical research (and even then it’s debatable) people don’t like reading masses of text.
 It’s boring and unattractive.
 If you add a smattering of images, you really can make your content more interesting.
 Apparently, readers prefer to scan content in narrow columns, rather than read wide sentences that spread across the width of the page.
 Images floating left/right, with your text wrapping around them, can give a similar effect to having text arranged in narrow columns.

 Placed above the fold, an early image on your blog post can really attract your reader’s attention.
 Don’t let it fill the entire screen, though.
 You want your readers to see that there is real content there too!

 You can also tag your images to optimise them for SEO by adding a title and alternate text attributes.
 These go some way to helping search engines understand what your image is, and what context it has within the content itself.
 As well as helping your page achieve better search results, you may also find your images showing up in image searches!

 One word of warning – add images for a reason!
 It goes without saying that adding a photo of your cat playing with a ball of wool in the middle of a blog post about the Russian Revolution probably isn’t appropriate.